BLACK FRIDAY: Get 50% off your first 3 licenses + 3-months of TestOps with the Bundle offer.

 UI testing is a broader term compared to GUI (Graphical User Interface) testing.

-• UI is all of the ways that a person interacts with a machine (including graphical and non-graphical ways).
+• UI includes all ways a person interacts with a machine, both graphical and non-graphical.

-From this perspective, testing how well a keyboard interacts with a website would be considered UI testing, but not GUI testing.
+From this perspective, testing how well a keyboard interacts with a website counts as UI testing, but not GUI testing.

 UI Testing Checklist

-• Layout & Design: UI tests help verify that all layout elements, including alignment, fonts, colors, and spacing, follow the design system.
+• Layout & Design: UI tests verify that layout elements like alignment, fonts, colors, and spacing follow the design system.

-• Navigation: UI testing ensures that menus, buttons, and links are functioning correctly and navigate to the appropriate pages.
+• Navigation: Ensures menus, buttons, and links work correctly and navigate to the right pages.

-• Forms & Inputs: UI tests validate the behavior of text fields, dropdowns, checkboxes, and confirm that input validation works as expected.
+• Forms & Inputs: Validates text fields, dropdowns, checkboxes, and input validation behavior.

-• Responsiveness: UI testing checks how the interface adapts to different screen sizes and devices, maintaining usability across breakpoints.
+• Responsiveness: Checks how the interface adapts to different screen sizes and devices.

-• Cross-Browser Compatibility: UI tests are used to confirm that the application performs consistently on major browsers like Chrome, Firefox, Safari, and Edge.
+• Cross-Browser Compatibility: Confirms consistent performance across major browsers such as Chrome, Firefox, Safari, and Edge.

-• Buttons & Links: UI testing confirms that all buttons and links are interactive, responsive, and visually consistent with the design.
+• Buttons & Links: Ensures all buttons and links are interactive, responsive, and visually consistent.

-• Images & Icons: UI tests identify broken images and ensure proper alt text is included for accessibility compliance.
+• Images & Icons: Detects broken images and checks alt text for accessibility compliance.

-• Accessibility: UI tests support checking keyboard navigation, screen reader compatibility, ARIA attributes, and color contrast for inclusivity.
+• Accessibility: Supports checks for keyboard navigation, screen reader compatibility, ARIA attributes, and color contrast.

-• Performance: UI testing contributes to monitoring page load times, interaction delays, and overall application responsiveness.
+• Performance: Helps monitor page load times, interaction delays, and overall responsiveness.

 UI Testing Challenges